lsaravia/SpeciesRankSurface/srsdq.md

 ## Multifractal analysis

-Several good introductions to multifractal methods applied to ecology are available [@Scheuring1994; @Borda-de-Agua2007] thus I will only give a brief overview.
-Multifractals analyze the scaling properties of quantities distributed in a space that we assume to be two dimensional (a plane), but multifractal analysis (MFA) can be used with one dimensional (time series) or three dimensional data [@Lopes2009].
-A classical way to characterize multifractals is using the generalized dimensions $D_q$ [@Grassberger1983], also called Renyi dimensions [@Renyi1970]. $D_q$ has been used to characterize the probabilistic structure of attractors derived from dynamical systems [@Harte2001].
+Extensive reviews of multifractal methods applied to ecology are available [@Seuront2009] and some good introductions are also published [@Scheuring1994; @Borda-de-Agua2007].
+Thus I will only give a brief overview.
+Multifractals analyze the scaling properties of quantities distributed in a space that we assume to be two dimensional (a plane).
+Multifractasl can mathematically represented using different  ways [@Harte2001], from these the most close to ecology are the generalized dimensions $D_q$ [@Grassberger1983], also called Renyi dimensions [@Renyi1970]. $D_q$ has been used to characterize the probabilistic structure of attractors derived from dynamical systems [@Hentschel1983].

-To estimate generalized dimensions we used the method of moments based on box-counting (Halsey et al. 1986).
-The distribution of quantities is covered with a grid, which divided it into $N(\epsilon)$ squares of side  $\epsilon$, allowing us to calculate the quantity $\mu_i(\epsilon)$ in each of them.
+To estimate generalized dimensions I used the method of moments based on box-counting [@Halsey1986].
+The spatial distribution of quantities $\mu$ is covered with a grid, which divided it into $N(\epsilon)$ boxes of side  $\epsilon$, allowing us to calculate the quantity $\mu_i(\epsilon)$ in each of them.
 Then the so called partition function is computed as:

  (@e1) $Z_{q}(\epsilon)={\displaystyle \sum_{i}^{N(\epsilon)}} \left(\mu_{i}(\epsilon)\right)^{q}$

-Where q is called moment order.
+Where $q$ is called moment order.
 The operation is performed for different values of $\epsilon$ and $q$, within a predetermined range.
 The generalized dimension is calculated as:

  (@e2) $D_{q}=\cfrac{1}{q-1}\underset{\epsilon\to0}{\lim}\cfrac{\log\left(Z_{q}(\epsilon)\right)}{\log\epsilon}$